 3. Calibrate the pH-meter before making measurements.
-Open the hole in the pH meter before starting calibration and keep it open while measuring.
+Open the hole on the pH electrode before starting calibration and keep it open while measuring.
 Remember to close it after finishing the pH measurements, otherwise the liquid will evaporate.
 A two point calibration in buffer solution pH 4 and pH 7 is performed as close as possible to the sample temperature.
 The following calibration procedure is for a pH 3110 meter.